Net Dollar Retention icon

 Net Revenue Retention or Net Dollar Retention is calculated as:

-The formulas above show Gross and Net Revenue Retention calculated on a monthly basis.
+The formulas above show Gross and Net Revenue Retention calculated on an annual basis.
 The same formula can be used for any time period.
-Benchmarks are typically calculated using annual Gross Revenue Retention and annual Net Revenue Retention.
-Both Gross and Net Revenue Retention are measured as a %.

 Automate Revenue Retention